stupid23rd/rookie-learn-git/readme.txt

 i had a dream.

-Creating a new branch is quick.
+Creating a new branch is quick  and this is master.